 Jeste said, “Clearly, more research needs to be done.
-These are early days for the emerging sciences of wisdom and loneliness.
+These are the early days for the emerging sciences of wisdom and loneliness.
 This study is the first known to assess loneliness using multiple measures with a well-characterized sample and broad age range and which examined both negative and positive psychological traits and states.”

-“There are more gaps in knowledge that there are answers at the moment.
+“There are more gaps in knowledge than there are answers at the moment.
 But these findings suggest we need to think about loneliness differently.
 It’s not about social isolation.
 A person can be alone and not feel lonely, while a person can be in a crowd and feel alone.
-We need to find solutions and interventions that help connect people that help them to become wiser.
+We need to find solutions and interventions that help connect people and help them to become wiser.
 A wiser society would be a happier, more connected, and less lonely society.”